 Pension Liability - under financial accounting regulations the Authority's Balance Sheet must show the cumulative net value of its pension scheme if all the assets and liabilities became realisable or payable on the 31st March.
 While in reality pension schemes continue over generations this snapshot measurement draws attention to any underlying long-term strengths or weaknesses.
-The measurements applied to the Council's scheme at the end of 2020/21 increased the liability reported on the Balance Sheet by £13.8million to £47.3million The pension valuation is performed on behalf of the Council by suitably qualified professionals guided by statute and best practice.
+The measurements applied to the Council's scheme at the end of 2021/22 decreased the liability reported on the Balance Sheet by £11.708million to £33.068million.
+The pension valuation is performed on behalf of the Council by suitably qualified professionals guided by statute and best practice.
+In arriving at their valuation they will apply certain assumptions around returns on investments and projected future pension liabilities.
+Their 2021/22 valuation recorded both improved returns from investments, which strengthened the scheme's assets, and an increase in the net discount rate which reduced its liability.
+Significant fluctuations in these annual valuations are not uncommon and are therefore not seen as a true reflection of the Council's short to medium term liability.

 The value of the pension as reported on the Balance Sheet is a significant liability for the Council.
 However, because this liability only falls due over the long term, measures have been put in place that ensure the Authority's continuing financial viability.
 At a national level Government has altered future scheme benefits and entitlements while locally both Council and employee contributions have increased.
 In addition, the Authority makes annual lump sum contributions into the fund to further reduce the deficit.